Two-state solution: UN resolution 242 and the recognition of Palestinian rights

 After the 1967 Arab–Israeli war, the United Nations Security Council unanimously passed resolution 242 calling for Israeli withdrawal from the territories occupied during the war, in exchange for "termination of all claims or states of belligerency" and "acknowledgement of sovereignty, territorial integrity and political independence of every state in the area".
 The Palestine Liberation Organization (PLO), which had been formed in 1964, strongly criticized the resolution, saying that it reduced the question of Palestine to a refugee problem.

-In September 1974, 56 Member States proposed that "the question of Palestine" be included as an item in the General Assembly's agenda.
+In September 1974, 56 member states proposed that "the question of Palestine" be included as an item in the General Assembly's agenda.
 In a resolution adopted on 22 November 1974, the General Assembly affirmed Palestinian rights, which included the "right to self-determination without external interference", "the right to national independence and sovereignty", and the "right to return to their homes and property".
 These rights have been affirmed every year since.

-PLO acceptance of a two-state solution
+Early Palestinian articulations of two-state solution

 The first indication that the PLO would be willing to accept a two-state solution, on at least an interim basis, was articulated by Said Hammami in the mid-1970s.

-Security Council resolutions dating back to June 1976 supporting the two-state solution based on the pre-1967 lines were vetoed by the United States, which supports a two-state solution but argued that the borders must be negotiated directly by the parties.
-The idea has had overwhelming support in the UN General Assembly since the mid-1970s.
+Likud party's insistence on only Israeli sovereignty

+The Israeli Likud party, in its manifesto for the 1977 elections which it won in a landslide, declared: "Between the sea and the Jordan there will only be Israeli sovereignty."
+Similar statements have been made by Israeli Prime Minister Benjamin Netanyahu as late as 18 January 2024.

+On 18 July 2024, the Israeli parliament passed a resolution that rejected the establishment of a Palestinian state.
+The resolution passed in the Knesset with 68 votes in favour and nine against it.
+Netanyahu’s coalition with far-right parties co-sponsored the resolution, while the opposition left the session to avoid supporting the statement.

+Palestinian Declaration of Independence

 The Palestinian Declaration of Independence of 15 November 1988, which referenced the UN Partition Plan of 1947 and "UN resolutions since 1947" in general, was interpreted as an indirect recognition of the State of Israel, and support for a two-state solution.
 The Partition Plan was invoked to provide legitimacy to Palestinian statehood.
 Subsequent clarifications were taken to amount to the first explicit Palestinian recognition of Israel.

+2017 Hamas Charter

+The 2017 Hamas charter presented the Palestinian state being based on the 1967 borders.
+The text says "Hamas considers the establishment of a Palestinian state, sovereign and complete, on the basis of the June 4, 1967, with Jerusalem as its capital and the provision for all the refugees to return to their homeland."
+This is in contrast to Hamas' 1988 charter, which previously called for a Palestinian state on all of Mandatory Palestine.
+Nevertheless, even in the 2017 charter, Hamas did not recognize Israel.